Beej126/BeejBlog/content/posts/2017-08-10-easy-native-windows-self-extracting-exe-builder-sfx.md

   - SysAdmin

 ---
-This is an oldie but goody&#8230; the gist is that even latest Windows 10 still ships with working IExpress.exe which is a self extracting exe builder!
+This is an oldie but goody... the gist is that even latest Windows 10 still ships with working IExpress.exe which is a self extracting exe builder!
 Who knew.

-In my case, very handy for bundling a batch file and it&#8217;s dependencies into a single exe for a buddy.
+In my case, very handy for bundling a batch file and it's dependencies into a single exe for a buddy.

-For the record, I started out with 7zip&#8217;s SFX facility and eventually got it working but it&#8217;s a bit more clunky&#8230; besides the steps required to build an auto launch exe, you&#8217;ll get a mildly undesirable &#8220;Program Compatibility Assistant&#8221; &#8220;This program might not have installed correctly&#8221; warning&#8230; the IExpress generated exe doesn&#8217;t seem to have this issue.
+For the record, I started out with 7zip's SFX facility and eventually got it working but it's a bit more clunky... besides the steps required to build an auto launch exe, you'll get a mildly undesirable "Program Compatibility Assistant" "This program might not have installed correctly" warning... the IExpress generated exe doesn't seem to have this issue.

-Launching IExpress.exe without any args will present the wizard which will walk you through building a &#8220;SED&#8221; config file with several commonly desired &#8220;setup.exe&#8221; options like user confirmation prompt, etc&#8230; importantly, this includes specifying a batch file you wish to be launched after extract.
+Launching IExpress.exe without any args will present the wizard which will walk you through building a "SED" config file with several commonly desired "setup.exe" options like user confirmation prompt, etc... importantly, this includes specifying a batch file you wish to be launched after extract.

 Handy batch for recreating exe whenever you update your script: